davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 # Introduction

+{{!RFC5280}} defines a suite of extensions for determining the "policies" which apply to a certification path.
+A policy is described by an object identifier (OID), and a set of optional qualifiers.

+Policy validation in {{RFC5280}} is complex.
+As an overview, the certificate policies extension ({{Section 4.2.1.4 of !RFC5280}}) describes the policies, with optional qualifiers, under which an individual certificate was issued, and the policy mappings extension ({{Section 4.2.1.5 of !RFC5280}}) allows cross-certificates to map policy OIDs between subject and issuer policy domains.
+Subject to these mappings and other extensions, the certification path's overall policy set is the intersection of policies asserted by each certificate in the path, collecting the corresponding qualifiers.

-{{!RFC5280}} defines a suite of extensions for specifying certificate policies, along with a mechanism for mapping policies between subject and issuer policy domains in cross-certificates.
-This mechanism, when evaluated according to the algorithm in {{!RFC5280, Section 6.1}} produces a policy tree, describing policies asserted by each certificate, and mappings between them.
-This tree can grow exponentially in the depth of the certification path.
+The procedure in {{Section 6.1 of !RFC5280}} determines this set in the course of certification path validation.
+It does so by building a policy tree, containing policies asserted by each certificate and mappings between them.
+This tree can grow exponentially in the depth of the certification path, which means an attacker, with a small input, can cause a path validator to consume excessive memory and computational resources.
 This cost asymmetry can lead to a denial-of-service vulnerability in X.509-based applications, such as {{CVE-2023-0464}} and {{CVE-2023-23524}}.